How to update a dapp chain

 Test the chain

-Start our chain with
+Start the chain with

 ./postchain/bin/run-node.sh dev